awaismuzaffar/angular-countries-sample-project/README.md

 ## Other imporovements that need to be made

 More in-depth unit testing and e2e testing.
-The effects and reducers require tests around then.
+The effects and reducers require tests around them.

 Make use of interfaces.